nbars/SM-P600-arch-linux/README.md

 **UNDER CONSTRUCTION**

-This is a collection of packages that allows running Arch Linux on the SM-P600 (Samsung Galaxy Note 10.1 2014 WIFI).
+This is a collection of packages that allow to run Arch Linux on the SM-P600 (Samsung Galaxy Note 10.1 2014 WIFI).

 ### Current state